-The judgement gives you a lien on the property, and when it is voluntarily sold, then the judgment is paid.
+The judgment gives you a lien on the property, and when it is voluntarily sold, then the judgment can be paid.
 It is also worth noting that the judgment does not have priority.
 It is paid after other lienholders, such as the mortgage company.

 If there are other assets that are easier to sell, like trucks, cars, or boats, then the local sheriff can execute the judgment and seize those assets.
 But you won’t get the full amount of the proceeds.
 The sheriff is entitled to a percentage of what is made on the sale of those assets.

-While each case is unique and must be evaluated on its own merits, you can undoubtedly begin to see why it can be prudent to work with a legal team experienced in personal injury litigation.
+As each case is unique and must be evaluated on its own merits, you can undoubtedly begin to see there are many good reasons why to hire a car accident lawyer experienced in personal injury litigation.

-While each case is different, having a lawyer who thoroughly understands and has experience dealing with North Carolina personal injury law can potentially go a long way toward your financial recovery efforts.
+Are you entitled to collect injury compensation beyond insurance policy limits?
+While each case is different, having a lawyer who thoroughly understands and has experience dealing with personal injury law can potentially go a long way toward your financial recovery efforts.
 So why choose us?